Critical illness insurance is a type of supplemental coverage that pays a lump sum benefit if you are diagnosed with a covered illness.

 Critical illness insurance definition

-Critical illness insurance is a type of supplemental coverage that pays a lump sum benefit if you are diagnosed with a covered illness.
-It is designed to cover the cost of treating and recovering from expensive illnesses and procedures.
-These include heart attacks, strokes, and cancer.
+Critical illness insurance is a type of supplemental insurance that pays out a one-time lump sum cash benefit if you are diagnosed with a covered condition, such as cancer, heart attack, or stroke.
+Also known as critical care insurance, sickness insurance, and cancer insurance, this type of coverage is designed to assist with the cost of treating and recovering from serious conditions requiring expensive treatment and procedures.

 Check your critical illness insurance rates.